itssamuelrowe/binarystars/content/variables-values-and-data-types/declaring-variables.md

 To avoid such errors, you must initialize local variables before you use them.
 You can assign a variable with an *expression statement*.
 In particular, you use the *assignment expression* to assign a variable.
-You will learn more about expressions later in the course.
+You will learn more about expressions later in the book.

 The basic form of an assignment expression is shown here.
 ```